The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Follow these carefully crafted steps to create a flawless caldo de pollo recipe that delivers maximum flavor with each spoonful:

-Flavor Booster: For an extra dimension of flavor, roast the onion and garlic in the oven at 400°F for 15 minutes before adding to the pot.
+Flavor Booster: Roast the onion and garlic at 400°F (204°C) for 15 minutes before adding for deeper flavor.

 Nutritional Information